 Open the computer program Terminal.
 It’s in Applications > Utilities.

-Type ls and hit return.
-That gives you a top-level list of all the folders on your computer.
-Type cd and the name of a folder to open it.
+and the name of a folder to open it.
 Keep going until you’ve opened the folder that has your file in it.
 (Your folders had better not have spaces in their names!)

-Type grep whatyou'relookingfor nameoftextfile.
+Type grep whatyou'relookingfor nameoftextfile

-But can’t ⌘F do the same thing just as well?
-Ah, here is where grep is a pimped-out search feature.
+is a pimped-out search feature.
 It can use regular expressions.
 Here’s a longer explanation of regular expressions, but in short, they let you specify any sort of search criteria you could possibly imagine.
 Here’s a real simple example where I remember that the word I’m searching for starts with w, but I don’t know what comes next:

-And that’s the magic of grep!
+And that’s the magic of grep

 * “Principal component analysis (PCA) is a mathematical procedure that uses an orthogonal transformation to convert a set of observations of possibly correlated variables into a set of values of linearly uncorrelated variables called principal components,” says Wikipedia.